tannerazm/Lab.Practicing-Git/README.md

 Hello, this is my first github experience.
+This is a the first change I made, hopefully this works.